 As Winston Churchill said, to study history is to ‘follow in the footsteps of great leaders.’

-At Key Stage 4, GCSE students can choose to visit Berlin as part of the Weimar and Nazi Germany unit of study.
+At Key Stage 4, GCSE students can choose to visit Berlin during Venture Courses in the summer of Year 10 as part of the Nazi Germany unit of study.

 Students and parents can follow us on Twitter @Ryedale_Hist